soxueren/atsd/api/data/README.md

 ## Syntax

-* entity, metric, property type, property key name, and tag name must consist from printable characters.
+* Entity name, metric name, property type, and key/tag names must consist from printable characters.
-* entity, metric, property type, property key name, property key value, and tag name is case-insensitive and is converted to lowercase when stored in ATSD.
-Other values are case-sensitive and are stored as received.
+* Field names are case-insensitive and are converted to lower case when stored in the database.
+* Field values are case-sensitive and are stored as submitted, except for entity name, metric name, and property type which are converted to lower case.
 * Values are trimmed of starting and trailing line breaks (CR,LF symbols).

 ## Wildcards

-`*` wildcard is supported in entity filter and tag values.
+`*` and `?` wildcards are supported in entity name and tag value.

 Literal symbols `?` and `*` should be escaped with single backslash.